Steps to Turn On a Computer: Easy Step by Step Images

 4. Check your monitor is connected and powered up

-After you have the correct display lead plugged into your computer, check to see if your monitor (screen) has power hooked up to it.
+After you have the correct display lead plugged into your computer, check to see if your monitor (screen) has electricity hooked up to it.

 It may have a power brick connected to a mains cable.

-If it doesn’t have one, connect the power cable directly to the monitor.
+Connect the power cable directly to the monitor if it doesn’t have one.
 Plug the other end into a mains socket and turn it on.
 It should look like your computer’s power cable.

 5. Turning the PC on by pressing the power button